 Level 1 – 1 of each card in each wave.
 4 cards per wave.
 8 total cards per membership year.

 Level 2 – 2 of each card in each wave.
 8 cards per wave.
 16 total cards per membership year.

 Level 3 – 4 of each card in each wave.
 16 cards per wave.
 32 total cards per membership year.

 Judge memberships last one year, therefore each Judge will receive two mailings during their 1-year membership.

 Can you give us any hints about upcoming Judge promos?

-We are pleased to announce that the next four judge foils are going to be Chalice of the Void, Monastery Mentor, Reflecting Pool, and Yuriko, the Tiger’s Shadow
+We are pleased to announce that four Judge Foils for the November 15 mailing will be Chalice of the Void, Monastery Mentor, Reflecting Pool, and Yuriko, the Tiger’s Shadow.

 Why are there membership dues?